czurnieden/sprps/README.md

 to get the strong pseudoprimes to base 3 (three) from that data the strong pseudoprimes to base 3 (three) together with their factoring is also in the folder `misc`.

+There is a script `compute_3psp_parallel.sh` to run the 3-psp search in parallel in the folder `scripts`.
+Currentyl base 3 is hardcoded but can be changed manually in the script.

 ## How to get the whole repository as a compressed packet

 `wget https://github.com/czurnieden/sprps/archive/master.tar.gz`